Sublimis/SteadyScreen/README.md

 *Let us know if you've made an app that should be included in the list!*

-## About the service
+## ℹ️ About the service

-⚡ The service has been crafted very meticulously, in order to minimize resource usage and maximize performance.
+The service has been crafted very meticulously, in order to minimize resource usage and maximize performance. ⚡

-##  :mortar_board: Translations
+## 🎓 Translations

 #### Contribute